morch1/rpi-usb-midi-host/README.md

 1. make the script auto-run when devices are connected

-    one way is to create udev rules for your devices:
+    one way is to create udev rules for your devices, for example:

     ```
     # /etc/udev/rules.d/midihost.rules